vrdel/argo-connectors/doc/egi-connectors.md

 ## Description

-`argo-egi-connectors` is a bundle of connectors/sync components for various data sources established in EGI infrastructure, most notably GOCDB (EGI topology, downtimes), but there's also support for fetching alternative EGI topology via various VO feeds, weights information via GStat service and POEM metric profiles.
+`argo-egi-connectors` is a bundle of connectors/sync components for various data sources established in EGI infrastructure, most notably GOCDB (EGI topology, downtimes), but there's also support for fetching weights information via VAPOR service and POEM metric profiles.

 Bundle consists of the following connectors:

  - `topology-gocdb-connector.py`
- - `topology-vo-connector.py`
  - `downtimes-gocdb-connector.py`
  - `weights-gstat-connector.py`
  - `poem-connector.py`
  - `prefilter-egy.py`: component whose role is to filter out the messages coming from the `argo-egi-consumer`.

 Connectors are syncing data on a daily basis.
-They are aware of the certain customer, associated jobs and their attributes and are generating and placing files into appropriate job folders.
-Data is written in a binary avro formatted file which is suitable for processing at compute side.
-Topology, downtimes, weights and POEM profile information all together with a prefiltered metric results (status messages), represents an input for `argo-compute-engine`.
+They are aware of the certain customer, associated jobs and their attributes and are generating appropriate data for each job.Data is presented in a form of avro serialized files that are placed in job folders or can be sent to AMS service.
+Topology, downtimes, weights and POEM profile information all together with a metric results (status messages), represents an input for `argo-compute-engine`.

 ## Installation